 The Maryland Court of Appeals will jump into the battles of whether it is reasonable to allow speed and red light camera merchants to receive a “commission” every time the camera catches a violator.
 A group of Prince George’s, Montgomery, Howard, and Frederick County residents says the payments, made by Montgomery County, Gaithersburg, and Rockville, are illegal.
 [2018 update: the court found it reasonable.]

 One stunning example of this is the case of the former CEO of Redflex.
 This company is one of the leading providers of traffic cameras in the country.
 She pled guilty to bribery in Columbus, Cincinnati, and Chicago.
-She apparently posted a help wanted ad for a bagman in Chicago.
-This is the kind of stuff that drives libertarians, and a lot of the rest of us, crazy.
+She apparently posted a help-wanted ad for a bagman in Chicago.
+This is the kind of stuff that drives libertarians, and most of us, crazy.